lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 +++
 author = "Sergey Nuzhdin"
-categories = ["architecture", "docker", "infrastructure"] date = "2016-04-25"
+categories = ["docker", "infrastructure", "kubernetes", "coreos"] date = "2016-06-08"
 description = ""
 featured = "kubernetes.png"
 featuredalt = ""
 featuredpath = "date"
 linktitle = ""
-draft = true
-title = "Move infrastructure to Kubernetes"
+title = "Migrate infrastructure to Kubernetes: Building baremetal cluster"

 +++

-I started trying to switch to docker about a year ago, but all tools were kind of `not-production-ready`.
+I started trying to switch to Docker about a year ago, but all tools were kind of `not-production-ready`.
 With docker-compose it was unreal to scale containers without restart.
 Deis looked like a black box with a lot of magic.
-Then tutum appeared and it was awesome, it was, really, the first working solution.
+Then Tutum appeared and it was awesome, really, it was the first working solution.
 So I switched to it.
 It was fine most of the time, yes it had problems with networking, yes it was annoying to copy-paste all environment variables into each container, but it was in beta, and it was free.
-But then docker bought it and decided to charge $15 per node.
-Yes, it became more stable, with better networking.
+But then Docker bought it and decided to charge $15 per node.
+Of course, it became more stable with better networking.
-But for me it wasn't doing much for me since I'm running everything on baremetal servers.
+But for me Tutum didn't do much since I'm running everything on baremetal servers.

-And since I was needed to migrate from tutum and redo my infrastructure anyways either to docker-cloud or to something else.
-Among options there were, except for docker-cloud, raw docker's compose/swarm and kubernetes.
-So, I decided to go away from docker-cloud.
+And since I was forced to migrate from Tutum and redo my infrastructure anyways, move it either to Docker Cloud or to something else, I decided to go away from Docker Cloud.

 <!-- more -->

 # First steps with Kubernetes

-First time I tried to use kubernetes even before tutum.
+The first time I tried to use Kubernetes was even before Tutum.
 I think v1.0 was just released when I tried it.
-After few weeks playing with it, I decided to not use it in production yet.
-Mostly because of difficulties with loadbalancing on baremetal.
+After few weeks playing with it, I was very excited.
+And I was completely sure that I want to use it some day, but not at that moment.
+Mostly because of difficulties with load balancing on baremetal.

-Few weeks ago I was responsible for choosing docker management platform at work and for building cluster on it.
+Few weeks ago I was responsible for choosing Docker management platform at work and for deploying cluster on it.
-So I spent some time investigating current solutions and ended up building kuberenetes cluster on CoreOS.
+So I spent some time investigating current solutions and ended up building Kuberenetes cluster based on CoreOS.

-After successfull built of test multinode cluster and dev-environment at work I spent weekend building cluster for my own projects.
+After success in deploying test multi-node cluster and dev-environment at work I spent weekend establishing similar cluster on my own server.

-This will not be the step-by-step tutorial but more like sumarization of my experience.
+This will not be step-by-step tutorial, but more like a summary of my experience.

-Basicly for my side projects, I have one physical server with ESXi and a lot of virtual machines.
+Basically for my side projects, I currently have one physical server with ESXi and a lot of virtual machines.
-Before tutum I used to create one VM per project or service, and ended up with about 20 VMs.
+Before Tutum I used to create one VM per project or service, and ended up with about 20 VMs.
-With tutum I reduced this number to about 8-10.
-Only 4 of them were related to tutum: 3 VMs for tutum, 1 vm as router.
+After switch to docker I reduced this number to about 8-10.
+Only 4 of them were related to Tutum: 3 VMs for Tutum, 1 vm as router/balancer.
-Other VMs had some lagacy parts which I didn't want to move to docker for some reasons.
+Other VMs had some legacy parts which I didn't want to move to docker for some reasons.

 # Building cluster
-With this switch from tutum to kubernetes I wanted to do it as `production-like` as possible.
+With this switch from Tutum to Kubernetes I wanted to do it as `production-like` as possible.
-Since I'm going to use CoreOS I want to use its awesome autoupdate feature, and for this I need to have several nodes of each type: etcd, kubernetes-masters, kubernetes-minions.
+I'm going to use CoreOS with its awesome autoupdate features, for this I need to have several nodes of each type: etcd, kubernetes-masters, kubernetes-minions.
 Since it will be small cluster and I do not want to waste resources, I'm going to have 6 VMs for kubernetes and 1 for external loadbalancer.
 3 of it will run etcd + kubernetes masters and 3 will be minions.
-Having 3 minions could sound like a waste of resources, but, remember, I want to have production-like solution and with 1 minion it will be to easy to go with some stupid solutions, like I have only 1 machine, I can use local hard drive for storage or hardcode IP address and port of this node in loadbalancer.
+Having 3 minions could sound like a waste of resources, but, remember, I want to have production-like solution and with 1 minion it will be too easy to go with some stupid solutions, like - "I have only 1 machine, I can use local hard drive for storage" or "I can hardcode IP address and port of this node in loadbalancer".
 Also I want to be able to easily scale it to several machines.

 Here is a schema of what I'm going to build.
-{{< figure src="/img/2016/04/kube-cluster-schema.png" alt="Kubernetes cluster schema" >}}
+{{< figure src="/img/2016/05/kube-cluster-schema.png" alt="Kubernetes cluster schema" >}}

-On schema I have two loadbalancer, but in fact its one.
+On schema I have two loadbalancers, but in fact there is only one.

-To achive this I need to have
+To achieve this I need to have

 * virtual/physical machines
 * dhcp + (i)pxe for initial boot and install of coreos